AndersenLab/dry-guide/docs/labsite.md

 ```
 brew install ruby imagemagick exiftool python
+brew upgrade ruby # If Ruby has not been updated in a while, you may need to do this.
 sudo gem install jekyll -v 3.6.0
 # If you get an error when trying to run pip, try:
 # brew link --overwrite python